2003jblake/2003jblake/README.md

 - 🔮Future goals **Software development work.
 Work in the space engineering sector such as for ESA**

+- 🧗‍♂️Hobbies **Math, Astronomy, Space Engineering and drummer in a band: https://linktr.ee/pentirebandofficial**

 - 📫 How to reach me **Discord: BLAK3#4929**